-Tip: If you purchase a T-casual multi-trip ticket you can combine the airport train with the metro and bus as one journey for €1.13 (ticket cost €11.33 for 10 journeys).
+Tip: If you purchase a T-casual multi-trip ticket, you can combine the airport train with the metro and bus as one journey for €1.14 (the T-casual costs €11.35 for ten journeys).

 A single train ticket from the airport to the city centre costs €4.60 and doesn’t allow you to transfer to other modes of transport.

-Alternatively, you can purchase a Hola Barcelona! transport pass which gives unlimited travel on the metro, TMB buses, trams and commuter trains within zone 1 (including the airport train and metro).
+Alternatively, you can purchase a Hola Barcelona Transport Pass, which gives unlimited travel on the metro, TMB buses, trams and commuter trains within zone 1 (including the airport train and metro).

 To the Train Station from Terminal 1